gbazo/face_detection/README.md

 Then install the contrib version:
 - pip install opencv-contrib-python

 After the steps restart the computer, everything should work.
+An image with the final result is available.